Alphabet Books

 Ancient World Web

-The most famous of my web pages, the Ancient World Web was an index that aims to provide broad coverage of sites relating to the Ancient World - all cultures, all time periods before roughly 1000 A.D.
-It inspired my depressing email: Reams of requests to do someone's (or someone's kid, far too often) homework or to mail/fax/FedEx them "everything about the Renaissance" or "everything [I] know about Ancient Rome."
+The most famous of my web pages, the Ancient World Web was an index that aimed to provide broad coverage of sites relating to the Ancient World - all cultures, all time periods before roughly 1000 A.D.
+It inspired my most depressing email: Reams of requests to do someone's (or someone's kid, far too often) homework or to mail/fax/FedEx them "everything about the Renaissance" or "everything [I] know about Ancient Rome."
 I loved many of the folks I got to know during that decade - content providers, indexers, enthusiasts.
 I ended up having to shutter because it was a full-time job just to manage it (and I had another - paying - full-time job that demanded my attention).

 Anecdote